Web hosting forms the backbone of your online presence — but it can also become your biggest security risk.

 As an example of this, an attacker can make use of something as small and simple as an unprotected JPEG to gain admin access to the server.
 They modify a simple parameter that points to an object in the system and then they are in.

-5. Software Vulnerabilities
+5. Unpatched Software and Known Vulnerabilities

 In a similar fashion to software vulnerabilities, Malware can have a profound impact on a shared hosting server.
 These malicious programs can find their way onto shared hosting accounts in so many ways.